divadf/dms-fileconv/README.md

     Contact
     Acknowledgements

-About The Project
+#About The Project

-![Product Name Screen Shot][product-screenshot]

 Here's a blank template to get started: To avoid retyping too much info.
 Do a search and replace with your text editor for the following: github_username, repo_name, twitter_handle, email, project_title, project_description
 Built With

-Getting Started
+#Getting Started

 To get a local copy up and running follow these simple steps.
 Prerequisites